-Interestingly, the nine horseshoe-shaped glyphs have been found at one of the Pathfinder subpanels, arranged on top of each other.
-These “hoofprints”, as they are often called by archaeologists, are used to represent female sexual organs in the prehistoric art, and it has been suggested that arranged in this manner they refer to the nine months of gestation.
+Interestingly, nine horseshoe-shaped glyphs have been found at one of the Pathfinder subpanels, arranged on top of each other.
+These “hoofprints”, as they are often called by archaeologists, are believed to represent female sexual organs in the prehistoric art, and it has been suggested that arranged in this manner they refer to the nine months of gestation.

 Crack Cave is also located in Picture Canyon, just north of the Colorado / Oklahoma border.
 It was formed when a large boulder broke away from the steep sandstone cliffs, forming a narrow crevice after which it was named.

 On equinox sunrise, the sun’s rays penetrate the cave entrance, illuminating the hand-pecked lines engraved on a small protrusion on the north cave wall, about 15 feet from the entrance.
 The petroglyphs stay illuminated for about 10 minutes before the light fades away.

 A photo of the sun illuminating the inscription inside the cave on equinox day can be seen in one of the feature slides on this website, as part of a preview of a forthcoming documentary called Sacred Equinox, set to be released in 2017, highlighting America’s equinox petroglyphs and pictographs.